 The Bull of Mithros – The Sixth Greek Detective Mystery

-The Bull of Mithros takes enigmatic investigator Hermes Diaktoros back to the heat of a Greek summer to solve a mystery on the island of Mithros, famous for its fabled Bull.
+The Bull of Mithros takes enigmatic investigator Hermes Diaktoros back to the heat of a Greek summer to solve a mystery on the island of Mithros, known throughout Greece for its fabled Bull.

 The violent robbery of a wealthy philanthropist leaves the island reeling, and a man dead as the perpetrators escape.
 For years it seems the crimes will go unpunished; then, as Hermes arrives to learn more about the missing Bull, a stranger is thrown overboard by his shipmates, and lacking money or identification, is forced to remain on Mithros against his wishes.